confluentinc/event-streaming-patterns/docs/stream-processing/event-aggregator.md

 ## Problem

-How can multiple individual, but related events be combined to produce new event?
+How can multiple individual, but related events be combined to produce a new event?

 ## Solution
 ![event-aggregator](../img/event-aggregator.png)